 Clarified butter vs. Butter: risk of allergy

-As ghee (clarified butter) is produced by heating milk butter and the products does not contain the trace of lactose and casein, lactose intolerant people can consume the dairy without the risk of food allergy.
+As ghee (clarified butter) is produced by heating milk butter and milk solids get removed during butter boiling.
+Due to no trace of lactose and casein in ghee, lactose intolerant people can consume the ghee without the risk of dairy allergy.